Jew's harp: Cambodian music

-Indian Classical music
+Indian music

 The instrument is used as part of the rhythm section in various styles of Indian folk and classical music.
-Most notably the Morsing in the Carnatic music of South India, or the Morchang in the lok geet (folk music) of Rajasthan.
+Most notably the Morsing in the Carnatic music of South India, or the Morchang in the folk music of Rajasthan.

+Russian music

+In Russia, the instrument has its own brand called vargan.
+A Jew's harp was excavated in a 9th-century burial mound in Idelbayev, Bashkortostan.

+The Jew's harp was banned in the USSR during the regime of Joseph Stalin due to its closeness to Shamanism.